adam-maj/robotics/README.md

 > [!IMPORTANT]
 >
-> **If sensors were perfectly accurate, we would have no need for SLAM** - the robot would be able to understand its exact trajectory and could perfectly construct a map of its environment with point-wise depth data using LiDAR.
+> **If sensors were perfectly accurate, SLAM could be trivially solved** - the robot would be able to understand its exact trajectory and could perfectly construct a map of its environment with point-wise depth data using LiDAR.
 >
 > **The challenge with SLAM comes in the fact that sensors have some error.**